eruizc-dev/eruizc-dev/website/src/blog/en/java-with-neovim.md

  })
 ```

-You should be able to open any java project, run `:JdtUpdateDebugConfigs`,
+You should be able to open any Java project, run `:JdtUpdateDebugConfigs`,
 and access the following commands:

 ```lua